netvc/testing/draft-ietf-netvc-testing.md

 ## PSNR-HVS-M

 The PSNR-HVS metric performs a DCT transform of 8x8 blocks of the image, weights the coefficients, and then calculates the PSNR of those coefficients.
-Several different sets of weights have been considered. {{PSNRHVS}} The weights used by the dump_pnsrhvs.c tool in the Daala repository have been found to be the best match to real MOS scores.
+Several different sets of weights have been considered {{PSNRHVS}}.
+The weights used by the dump_pnsrhvs.c tool in the Daala repository have been found to be the best match to real MOS scores.

 ## SSIM